appsmithorg/appsmith-docs/website/docs/packages/tutorial/create-js-module.md

 1. Open your **App** from the homepage and ensure that both the app and modules share the same workspace.

-2. Select the JS tab on the Entity Explorer to the screen's left.
+2. Drag a Table widget and connect it to **Users** datasource.

-3. Click the **+ New JS object** and select the JS module.
+3. Select the JS tab on the Entity Explorer to the screen's left.

-4. Configure the function to run on page load.
+4. Click the **+ New JS object** and select the **formatTimeZone** JS module.

-5. To pass the date data to the JS module, create a query and connect it to the Table widget.
-Ensure that the table data includes a field with date information.
+5. Configure the function to run on page load.

 6. Drop a text widget, and set the **Text** property to: